sudoPom/CS-Notes/Year-3/Functional-Programming-COMP0020/Week-1/Lambda Calculus.md

 A variable is a way to abstract away an expression

 A function identifies a variable `ident` as an abstraction for it to be used in the function body - the `exp`.
 Functions can be nested.
-Functions are higher order functions meaning they can accept other functions as arguments and areturn functions.
+Functions are higher order functions meaning they can accept other functions as arguments and return functions.
 Functions do not have names but their arguments can.
-The only acception to this is when a function is passed into another function as an argument, in which case it becomes bound to the name of the argument.
+The only exception to this is when a function is passed into another function as an argument, in which case it becomes bound to the name of the argument.

 Application applies the function expression ($exp_1$) to the argument expression through beta reduction.
-This causes some form of the argument function to replace all occurences of the bound variable in the function expression.
+This causes some form of the argument function $(exp_2)$ to replace all occurences of the bound variable in the function expression.
 Application associates to the left, so $M N P = (M N) P$

 ### Beta Reduction

-`(λf a.f a) (λs.s s) (λx.x)`
+`(λf λa.f a) (λs.s s) (λx.x)`

-In the above function expression `(λf a.f a) (λs.s s)` we replace all occurences of `f` with `(λs.s s)` to get the new function:
+In the above function expression `(λf λa.f a) (λs.s s)` we replace all occurences of `f` with `(λs.s s)` to get the new function:

 `λa.(λs.s s) a `